Ron Reeves (gridiron football): Professional career

-Reeves was selected by the Houston Oilers with the 261st pick of the 1982 NFL draft.
+Reeves was selected by the Houston Oilers in the tenth round with the 261st pick of the 1982 NFL draft.
 He was released by the Oilers after the second game of the 1982 season.

 Reeves signed with the Calgary Stampeders for the 1983 season.
 He was released by the Stampeders before the start of the season.

 Reeves was signed by the Montreal Concordes in June 1983.
 He entered the first game of the season in relief of John Rogan and started the next game.
 He helped the Concordes win their first game of the season on July 16, recording four passing touchdowns in a come from behind victory over the Ottawa Rough Riders.
 He was released by the Concordes in September 1983 after quarterback Johnny Evans, who was injured before the season began, returned.

 Reeves played in the United States Football League (USFL) with the Denver Gold in 1984, the Chicago Blitz in 1984, and the New Jersey Generals in 1985.